-Each problem must be solved using the Primal-Dual One-Phase simplex method.
+Each problem must be solved using the Parametric Self-Dual simplex method.
 Any attempt to make an incorrect pivot will be rejected but your score will be increased by one.
 As always, low scores are better than high scores.
-When a tie exists for choosing an entering or leaving variable, you may use any tie-breaking rule you like (i.e., largest coefficient, smallest index, etc.).
+Within each phase you may use any pivot rule you like (i.e., largest coefficient, smallest index, etc.).

-When you are ready to begin, press the Go Pivoting button and then, when the pivot window pops up, press the Start button.
+When you are ready to begin the challenge, press the Go Pivoting button.

 Don't forget that pressing the Undo button counts as an extra pivot in your score---it does not reduce the pivot count.
 Also, incorrectly pressing one of the termination buttons (Optimal, Unbounded, or Infeasible) counts as an extra pivot, so press these buttons only when you are confident that it is the correct thing to do.

-Final note: if for any reason you wish to start over, you may press the Exit button to quit the exam.
-At that point you can start afresh.
-Of course, at some time before this online assignment is due you must go to the end and submit a score.
+Final note: if for any reason you wish to start over, you may press your browser's reload button to start over.
+Of course, at some time before the established deadline you must go to the end and submit a screenshot.